Masala Herb

 Whole almonds are peeled and reduced to a fine flour.

-This is then enhanced with sugar and flavorings such as Rosewater, Orange water, and bitter almond essence and turned into a tight mass which can be easily shaped.
+This is then enhanced with sugar and flavorings such as rosewater, orange water, and bitter almond extract and turned into a tight mass that can be easily shaped.

 The raw marzipan mass is further used to prepare candy, cookies, and cakes.